2000 Serbian local elections: Subotica

 Results of the election for the Municipal Assembly of Subotica:

 When the assembly convened on 17 October 2000, incumbent mayor József Kasza and incumbent executive board president Imre Kern, both of the Alliance of Vojvodina Hungarians (VMSZ), were confirmed for new terms in their respective offices.
 Bela Tonković of the Democratic Alliance of Croats in Vojvodina (DSHV) and Nebojša Janjić of the Democratic Party (DS) were chosen as deputy mayors.
 (The VMSZ and the DS were both constituent members of the Democratic Opposition of Serbia at the republic level; the DSHV was not, although it worked in conjunction with the alliance in Subotica.)

 There were several changes in the city's political leadership between 2000 and 2004.
-József Kasza stood down as mayor on 8 February 2001 after being appointed as a deputy prime minister of Serbia and was replaced by István Ispánovics of the VMSZ.
+József Kasza stood down as mayor on 8 February 2001 after being appointed as a deputy prime minister of Serbia and was replaced by fellow VMSZ member István Ispánovics.
 Relations between the VMSZ and the DS subsequently worsened, and Janjić was removed as a deputy mayor in defiance of the existing coalition agreement.

 Imre Kern stood down as president of the executive board on 16 May 2002 after being appointed to a position in the Vojvodina provincial government (although he remained a member of the city assembly).
 The following day, Géza Kucsera of the VMSZ was chosen as his replacement and Saša Vučinić of the DS was chosen as a deputy mayor.

 István Ispánovics resigned as mayor on 29 May 2003, citing health issues, and was replaced by Kucsera.
 Rumours circulated that the transition actually took place due to divisions in the VMSZ. Árpád Papp, also of the VMSZ, succeeded Kucsera as president of the executive board.

 Bela Tonković was expelled from the DSHV in October 2003 and was removed as a deputy mayor on 10 November 2003.